skeggse/terraform-aws-ses-to-gmail/README.md

 The Lambda also does not attempt to pass Gmail's SPF checks; Gmail sees the message as being sent from some random Amazon, even though it's being uploaded via the Gmail API.

-The Lambda stores your credentials in plaintext environment variables.

 Gmail-to-Gmail, it takes about 15 seconds from hitting send to the email appearing in the recipient's inbox.
 This may vary depending on whether the Lambda is warm, and the message size.